 The Stand was a great success as in 1979, it was nominated for the World Fantasy Award for Best Novel.
 Stephen King was able to create a realistic element of a post-apocalyptic world focusing on the human side of his story interaction, this made the novel interesting, earning him a bestseller.

-Turning a clown to an agent of terror, Stephen King’s 18986 novels It was a hit and a bestseller.
+Turning a clown to an agent of terror, Stephen King’s novel It was a hit and a bestseller.
 It tells the story of the fight between a group of seven children called the Losers club and an ancient evil entity shape-shifting they called It.
-Awakening after 27 years and going on a killing spree, the group of 11 year-olds take on the monster and defeat it, sending it to sleep.
-Twenty-seven years down the line, ITawakens and the group of children, now adults, face It in one final attempt to kill it forever.
+Awakening after 27 years and going on a killing spree, the group of 11-year-olds take on the monster and defeat it, sending it to sleep.
+Twenty-seven years down the line, IT awakens and the group of children, now adults, face It in one final attempt to kill it forever.

 It was a massive success due to its elements of horror, fear, revenge, and coming of age.
 Though the book is Stephen’s second-longest book, it still stands as one of his best.

 The Shining is Stephen King’s first best-selling hardback book.
-The story for the horror novel reflected Stephen King’s struggle with alcoholism and his 1974 stay at The Stanley Hotel.
+The story of the horror novel reflected Stephen King’s struggle with alcoholism and his 1974 stay at The Stanley Hotel.

-The story of the shining is about a struggling writer, Jack Torrance, who is an alcoholic.
+The story of The Shining is about the character of a struggling writer, Jack Torrance, who is an alcoholic.
 Jack accepts a position as a caretaker in the Overlook Hotel.
 Accompanied by his family, including his younger son, Danny, who had psychic abilities, events begin to unfold, and soon, Danny sees the hotel’s horrible past.
 After a winter storm that left them snowbound, Danny’s sanity deteriorates as the supernatural forces inhabiting the hotel awaken.
 Danny tries to warn everyone of impending doom but is too late as his father dies in an explosion.

 In the 1980’s Stephen King professed Salem’s Lot as his favorite book.
 Salem’s Lot is a horror story of vampires and death.
 It tells the story of Ben Mears, who returns to Jerusalem’s Lot, Maine, after 25 years to write his novel.
 Soon, Ben discovers that the people of the town are turning into vampires.
 To end what was happening, Ben faces Barlow, an ancient vampire, who was responsible for turning people into vampires.
 Ben successfully kills Barlow but leaves Jerusalem’s Lot, and after a year, he returns and meets up with Mark, with who he had to fight Barlow.
 They decide to end the tyranny of vampires in the city once and for all.